Here's what families often want to know about our residential sites:

 Taking your child offsite on weekends or after class

 While we discourage visits, you are certainly allowed to sign your child out on weekends and when classes are not meeting.
 We recommend that you contact the site office in advance, both so you can be made aware of the upcoming schedule of events and so we can have your child ready to meet you in the office to be signed out.
-We only allow legal guardians and adults listed on the Authorization to Visit/Sign Off Campus form to take students out of the program.
+We only allow legal guardians and adults listed on the Authorization to Visit/Sign Off Campus form to take students offsite.
 All visitors are required to show photo ID when signing out a student.

 Communicating with your child’s instructor and resident assistant or program assistant after the program begins